This page is a copy of research/systems_and_control/automatic/modcont_waste (Wed, 31 Aug 2022 15:08:01)

 Increasing demands on effluent quality and increasing loads in combination with shortage of land area call for an improved control and optimization of wastewater treatment plants.
 Applied research in automatic control is one important tool in achieving an overall high plant performance.
 An improved control and optimization of wastewater treatment plants lead to an increased pollutant removal, a reduced need for chemicals and energy savings.

 We are developing control and estimation strategies for wastewater treatment plants.
 In particular, the activated sludge process is studied.
 A key goal is to develop and evaluate control strategies which can be of practical use in improving the performance of the plants.
 In several projects we develop methods for reducing the energy consumption without reducing the effluent quality (sometimes the effluent quality even improves!).
-From 2012, the research field is broaden and are now also covering montoring and fault detection methods applied to wastewater treatment plants
+From 2012, we have broadened our research field and are now also studying monitoring and fault detection in wastewater treatment plants.

 The following researchers in our group perform research in applying methods from automatic control (including monitoring and fault detection) to wastewater treatment technologies:

 We are leading a regional research consortium ("VA-kluser Mälardalen") with participants from five Universities, two Research Institutes, and ten municipal wastewater treatment plants.

 Homepage for Mälardalsklustret (in Swedish with an English summary)

 Our publication list is here.

 A recent publication "Aeration Control - a review" is open acess, please feel free to download the document: